ridhamsood-rrc/Assignment_3_ISD/README.md

 functions and methods.
 Firstly, I defined the private attributes like __account_number and making it accessible by defining methods and properties.

+## Polymorphism

+The Polymorphism helps to call a same function in different ways and responds differently in different functions.
+For example, get_service_charge responded in different ways when called on different functions.